 Please do not include sensitive personal information, including your social insurance number, personal financial data and credit card numbers.

 You can also choose to send your documents by mail, email or fax.
 Please indicate your case number in the subject line.
 Please do not send us your original documents.
 Keep these for your records.
 Please ensure the copies you send are clear and legible.
+DO NOT send new complaints to this mailbox as this email address is only monitored for documents in support of a complaint filed online.

 I have read and understood the Personal Information Collection Statement below.